monadicsystems/okapi/docs/index.md

 6. #### Responder Script

-   The `responderScript` field defines the Responses that the Endpoint's handler MUST return.
+   The `responder` field defines the Responses that the Endpoint's handler MUST return.

    Responder Scripts have to be more complex than the other Script types in order for the Endpoint to have a contract with its Handler.
 The contract ensures that the Handler will respond with the Responses defined in the Responder Script.